MicrochipTech/RNWFxx_Python_OOB/readme.md

 ### [First Method: "Auto.cmd" for RNWF02](./tools/CertificateTool/readme.md)

-## Installing Certificates to the RNWF02 module (Not Required for the RNWF11)
+## Installing Certificates to the RNWF02 module (Not Required for RNWF11)

 **This step is not required for the RNWF11 module as it already contains its own factory generated internal certificates**